Portuguese Food: 21 Traditional Dishes of Portugal

 Grilled Sardines

-On the Day of Saint Anthony which is on June 12th and 13th, smoky aroma of grilled sardines starts wafting through the air.
+In June a ceremony is held every year dedicated to Sardines; on the Day of Saint Anthony, June 12th and 13th, the smoky aroma of grilled sardines starts wafting through the air.

 Carne De Porco à Alentejana

-White vinegar, bay leaves, olive oil, garlic etc. are also added in it to give it its characteristic flavor and aroma.
+Carne De Porco à Alentejana is a combination of pork, clams and potatoes.
+White vinegar, bay leaves, olive oil and garlic are also added in it to give it its characteristic flavor and aroma.

 Polvo

+Polvo features baked octopus and mashed or roasted potatoes.
 Octopus is one of the most fished marine species in Portugal.
-Polvo features baked octopus and mashed or roasted potatoes.

 Cozido à Portuguesa